πŸƒ 3 KM = ONE PINT Β· 75 KCAL/KM Β· 200 KCAL/PINT ● HONEST MATH πŸ‡ΏπŸ‡¦ SA Β· πŸ‡±πŸ‡» LV Β· πŸ‡°πŸ‡ͺ KE Β· πŸ‡³πŸ‡¬ NG

 IPA

-200 calories
+200 kcal

 Stout

-195 calories
+195 kcal

 Hard Seltzer

-100 calories
+100 kcal

 Here's roughly how many calories common workouts burn (varies by weight and intensity):

-Based on ~85 cal/km for running and ~8.5 cal/min for moderate cycling (70kg person).
+Based on ~75 cal/km running and ~8.5 cal/min moderate cycling (70kg person).

 Calorie counts from fitness trackers are estimates, not exact measurements.
 They're calculated using formulas that factor in your heart rate, weight, activity type, and duration.
 The margin of error is typically 15–30%.

 The same applies to beer calories.
-A "150 calorie lager" varies by brand, serving size, and alcohol content.
+A "150-calorie lager" varies by brand, serving size, and alcohol content.
 A 12oz Budweiser is 145 calories; a 12oz Heineken is 142; a pint of Guinness is 210.

 So is this calculator scientifically precise?
 No. Is it more fun than a spreadsheet?
 Absolutely.
 That's the point.
 Beer Earner exists to make you smile after a workout and maybe motivate you to go a little further next time.

 For what it's worth, the concept of EPOC (Excess Post-exercise Oxygen Consumption) means your body continues burning calories after exercise.
-So your real beer count is probably a bit higher than what we show.
+So your real pint count is probably a bit higher than what we show.
 You're welcome.